-Bachelor's degree and graduate programs are available and students can find concentrations in either digital or manual photography.
-While fine arts programs, there are also programs that tie into other disciplines, such as advertising or marketing.
+Bachelor's degree and graduate programs in photography are available and students can find concentrations in either digital or manual photography.
+While fine arts programs typically house photography training, there are also photography programs that tie into other disciplines, such as advertising or marketing.

 - Students will want access to digital labs, dark rooms, professional lighting equipment, film processing labs and other such facilities.